davidcarslaw/deweather/README.md

 status](https://www.r-pkg.org/badges/version/deweather)](https://CRAN.R-project.org/package=deweather)
 <!-- badges: end -->

-**deweather** is an R package developed for the purpose of ‘removing’ the influence of meteorology from air quality time series data.
+**deweather** is an R package developed for the purpose of “removing” the influence of meteorology from air quality time series data.
 It is part of the [openair](http://davidcarslaw.github.io/openair/) suite of packages designed to support the analysis of air quality data and